Inside the 144-hour scramble to free the giant ship stuck in the Suez Canal

 Movement

-The first big tug to coast up, Sunday night, was the 3,700-ton Rotterdam-based Alp Guard.
+The first big tug to coast up, on Sunday night, was the 3,700-ton Rotterdam-based Alp Guard.
 “That is the Godzilla of tugboats,” said Gregory Tylawsky, a licensed shipmaster and founder of the Maritime Expert Group.

 By 3 a.m.
 Monday, the burrowing was focused on the Ever Given’s bow.
 A specialized dredger capable of removing 70,600 cubic feet of sand an hour was chewing away at the bank.